Import via CSV

 Map the fields

 In the Column Fields section, map CSV columns to transaction fields in Budget Board.
-Columns that match required fields are mapped automatically.
+Columns that match required fields will be mapped automatically.

 After mapping, a preview of the transactions to be imported appears in the Transactions section above.
 Some fields are required, so ensure there are no warnings above the preview table before proceeding.